vladislavkn/README.md/README.md

 ## :rocket: Vladislav Knyshow  @vladislavkn

-A student of the RTU MIREA, currently studying at Yandex IDS
+A student of the RTU MIREA, currently working at Yandex (Yandex browser UI)

 ### The technologies I use
 - :blue_book: Typescript